Has your dog been showing some strange signs?

 Canines have extraordinary auditory senses that mankind cannot match.
 They might be attentive to something that you can’t hear.
 This is a plausible explanation for why your companion might be staring into space.
-Canines have the ability to hear greater frequency sounds than people.
+Canines can listen to more excellent frequency sounds than people.

-Maybe they detect a rodent inside the household or whatever other disturbance that you aren’t aware of.
-They could be keeping track of where these rodents are and how many they are.
+Maybe they detect a rodent inside the household or whatever other disturbance you aren’t aware of.
+They could be keeping track of where these rodents are and how many.
 Your dog will start barking as soon as he discovers them.

 This is a very innocuous rationale for your dog to be wandering off.
 They’re looking for something you can’t detect.
 This habit can help you discover any infestations creating high-pitched noises.

-Whenever they swivel their head, it’s a strong indicator that they’re struggling to sort out what the sound is.
+Whenever they swivel their head, it’s a strong indicator that they struggle to sort out the sound.
 They are probably trying to figure out where it’s coming from.